benrmichael/Advent-Of-Code/aoc2025/README.md

-# Advent-Of-Code
+# Advent of Code - 2025 🎄
-Collection of solutions to advent of code puzzles broken down by year.
+This years puzzles are done in Java